talhayaseen57/Book-Shelf/GET-STARTED-WITH-MERN.md

 mkdir backend frontend
 ```

-## Step 2: Intilize your backend
+## Step 2: Initialize  your backend

-Follow the steps to intialize your backend in [Initializing-the-Backend.md](./backend/Initializing-The-Backend.md).
+Follow the steps to initialize your backend in [Initializing-the-Backend.md](./backend/Initializing-The-Backend.md).

-## Step 3: Intilize your frontend
+## Step 3: Initialize your forntend

-After setting up your backend, set up frontend now by following step in [some-file](./?)
+Now follow the steps to initialize the frontend of the application in [Initializing-the-Frontend.md](./frontend/Initializing-The-Frontend.md)